druidfi/guidelines/docs/security_updates.md

 Sometimes the project may include patches which are already fixing the same issue or on the same lines as the current update.
 In this case it is worth checking:
 1) Is the patch still needed after the update?
-2) Check the issue queue for Drupal.
+2) Check the issue queue for the project.

 ### Deployment